dotnet/docs/docs/core/tools/dotnet-install-script.md

 #dotnet-install scripts reference

 ## Name
-dotnet-install.ps1 | dotnet-install.sh - script used to install the Command Line Interface (CLI) tools and the shared runtime
+`dotnet-install.ps1` | `dotnet-install.sh` - Script used to install the Command Line Interface (CLI) tools and the shared runtime.

 ## Synopsis
 Windows: